 Climate Change Indicators: Great Lakes Water Levels and Temperatures

 - Water levels in the Great Lakes have fluctuated since 1860.
-Over the last few decades, they appear to have declined for most of the Great Lakes (see Figure 1).
-The most recent levels, however, are all within the range of historical variation.
+Over the last few decades, water levels have declined slightly for most of the Great Lakes (see Figure 1).
+The past few years, however, have shown notable increases toward the top of the historical range.

 - Since 1995, average surface water temperatures have increased slightly for each of the Great Lakes (see Figure 2).